SfyLabs-HASC/Age-of-Chronos-Rebellion-s-Echo_OLD/README.md

 ## Contracts

-We have developed several contracts specifically for "Age of Chronos": `ChronoCharacter`, `ChronoItem`, and `ChronoCatalog`.
-Additionally, we include a `MockChronoRegistry`.
+We have developed several contracts specifically for "Age of Chronos": `TimeSquadParent`, `Items`, and `Catalogs`.
+Additionally, we include a `MockRegistry`.

-1. `ChronoCharacter` is the primary entity in our game, featuring assets composed of multiple parts: head, body, and arms.
+1. `TimeSquadParent` is the primary entity in our game, featuring assets composed of multiple parts: head, body, and arms.
 Each character has slots for equipping items, enhancing gameplay.
-2. `ChronoItem` represents the NFTs that can be equipped by the characters.
+2. `Items` represents the NFTs that can be equipped by the characters.
 Each item has unique attributes and can be equipped in different ways, adding depth to the game.
-3. `ChronoCatalog` defines the fixed and variable parts used to compose characters and items.
+3. `Catalogs` defines the fixed and variable parts used to compose characters and items.
 It's crucial for maintaining the integrity and variety in the game's universe.
-4. `MockChronoRegistry` is a utility contract for adding your collection directly from the deploy script, essential for testing and development phases.
+4. `MockRegistry` is a utility contract for adding your collection directly from the deploy script, essential for testing and development phases.

 ## Scripts